Andrew Kozar, Acting Department Chair; Brass - Trumpet

 A Pittsburgh native, Andrew Kozar is a New York City-based trumpeter, improviser, composer, and educator whose playing has been said to be "agile as he navigated leaps and slurs with grace... he shifted between lyricism and aggression deftly" by the International Trumpet Guild Journal, "polished and dynamic, with very impressive playing" by the Baltimore Sun and that he "coaxed the ethereal and the gritty from [his] muted instrument... and revealed a facility for shaping notes and color" by the San Francisco Classical Voice.
 A strong advocate of contemporary music, Mr. Kozar is a founding member of loadbang, which has been called "inventive" by the New York Times, "cultivated" by The New Yorker, and "a formidable new-music force" by TimeOutNY.

-In addition to contemporary and traditional classical music, his versatility has also allowed him the opportunity to perform with Grammy-nominated Travis Sullivan’s Bjorkestra, Russian pop-stars Tamara Gverdtsiteli and Igor Krutoi, and indie pop bands including the Generationals and Emanuel and the Fear.
+In addition to contemporary and traditional classical music, his versatility has also allowed him the opportunity to perform with the Grammy nominated Travis Sullivan’s Bjorkestra, Russian pop-stars Tamara Gverdtsiteli and Igor Krutoi, and indie pop bands including the Generationals and Emanuel and the Fear.
 He has also performed on Broadway’s Mary Poppins.

-As a composer, his music has been said to have "intriguing sonorities" by the New York Times, to be "virtuosic" by The New Yorker, "extremely effective and quite touching" by New Music Box, and "at the cutting edge of creativity’ by Sequenza21.
+As a composer, his music has been said to have 'intriguing sonorities' by the New York Times, to be ‘virtuosic’ by The New Yorker, ‘...extremely effective and quite touching’ by New Music Box, and ‘at the cutting edge of creativity’ by Sequenza21.
 It has been performed by the members of loadbang, Bang on a Can All Star’s pianist Vicky Chow and others.
 In addition, he has received awards from the Northern Manhattan Arts Alliance to record an album of his work titled ‘On the end...’ which was released in 2013 on the ANALOG Arts label.

 Andrew Kozar studied with Anthony Pasquarelli, James Thompson, Brian McWhorter, Jens Lindemann, and Mark Gould.
 He has studied at Carnegie Mellon University, holds a BM from the Eastman School of Music, and a MM in contemporary performance at Manhattan School of Music.
 In addition to his role teaching at Longy, Andrew Kozar is also on faculty at the North Carolina Governor’s School, has worked as an instructor of trumpet at Hunter College, and regularly works as a teaching artist for the American Composers Orchestra and the New York Philharmonic’s Very Young Composers program.
 Kozar has also given lectures and master-classes at the Peabody Conservatory, SUNY Fredonia, and the University of Colorado.